-Our product revenues consist primarily of sales of Arcadia Wellness products, GoodWheat grain and pasta, and GLA products.
+Product revenues consist primarily of sales of GoodWheat, Zola and GLA products.
 We recognize revenue from product sales when control of the product is transferred to third-party distributors and manufacturers, collectively "our customers," which generally occurs upon delivery.
-Our revenues fluctuate depending on the timing of shipments of product to our customers and are reported net of estimated chargebacks, returns and losses.
+Revenues fluctuate depending on the timing of shipments of product to our customers and are reported net of estimated chargebacks, returns and losses.